Flag

 Economy

-Ireland's economy faced a recession in 2023, marking its first decline since 2012, primarily due to a contraction in exports from the pharmaceutical sector.
-Despite this setback, the GDP is projected to grow by 1.2 percent in 2024, supported by a strong employment rate of 4.5 percent and a record 2.71 million people employed in 2023.
-The government actively promotes foreign direct investment, benefiting from a favorable corporate tax rate and a skilled, English-speaking workforce.
+Ireland's economy, after experiencing significant growth over the past decade, faced a recession in 2023, marking its first economic contraction since 2012, largely due to declines in exports from key sectors such as pharmaceuticals and contract manufacturing.
+Despite this downturn, the country's GDP is projected to rebound with a growth rate of 1.2 percent in 2024, supported by a strong labor market characterized by a low unemployment rate of 4.5 percent and record employment levels of 2.71 million.
+The Irish government actively promotes foreign direct investment (FDI), particularly from the United States, leveraging its favorable corporate tax rate, skilled workforce, and EU membership to attract multinational companies, although challenges such as rising operational costs and energy supply concerns persist.

 $125 one time payment